leknarf/loadcanary/NODELOADLIB.md

         delay: 60
     });

-Check out [examples/nodeloadlib-ex.js](http://github.com/benschmaus/nodeload/blob/master/examples/nodeloadlib-ex.js) for a full example of a read+write test with a ramp.
+Check out [examples/nodeloadlib-ex.js](http://github.com/benschmaus/nodeload/blob/master/examples/nodeloadlib-ex.js) for an example of a full read+write test.

 **Test Definition:** The following object defines the parameters and defaults for a test, which is used by `addTest()` or `runTest()`: